awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/cloudwatch-logs-and-interface-VPC.md

 1. From the instance, use the AWS CLI to create a log entry in one of your existing log groups\.

-   First, create a JSON file with a log event:
+   First, create a JSON file with a log event\.
+The timestamp must be specified as the number of milliseconds after Jan 1, 1970 00:00:00 UTC\.

    ```
    [
      {
-       "timestamp": 1527787000,
+       "timestamp": 1533854071310,
        "message": "VPC Connection Test"
      }
    ]